 Inorganic vs. Organic Nature’s Organic Garden System (NOGS) Raised Bed Benefits

-NOGS Raised Bed Benefits contrast traditional soil-based raised bed, and that of Nature’s Organic Garden System raised beds.
+NOGS Raised Bed Benefits to contrast traditional soil-based raised beds and Nature’s Organic Garden System raised beds.
 Take a moment and look at the differences between the two concepts.

 Low physical effort.
 Distribution of straw, alfalfa, compost, and a unique blend of organic fertilizers. | Shoveling soil into a box while mixing components to make sure you have water retention properties. |